 Are there any Hazards?

 For food based activities, you’ll need to consider allergies.
 If you have a child who attends your group and has an allergy you might want to provide alternatives for them.
 If you can it would be better to just avoid using what they are allergic to at all.
-Even if you aren’t aware of any allergies in the group, you should keep hold of all the packaging so that you can tell people what’s in everything.
+Even if you aren’t aware of any allergies in the group, you should keep hold of all the packaging so that you can tell people what’s in everything should they ask.

 Can you clean it up?